Christophe-Martini/gcd-project/coodbook.md

 some steps were necessary so as to make variable names tidy

 strings "BodyBody" in variable names have been converted in "body"

-#keepedfeaturestreated<-sub("BodyBody", "Body", keepedfeatures, fixed = TRUE)
+- keepedfeaturestreated<-sub("BodyBody", "Body", keepedfeatures, fixed = TRUE)

 strings "()" in variable names have been removed

-#keepedfeaturestreated<-sub("()", "", keepedfeaturestreated, fixed = TRUE)
+- keepedfeaturestreated<-sub("()", "", keepedfeaturestreated, fixed = TRUE)

-every string "-" in variable names have been removed
+every string "-" in variable names have been removed and all the strings were lowered

-and all the strings were lowered
+- keepedfeaturestreated<-tolower(as.character(gsub("-", "", keepedfeaturestreated, fixed = TRUE)))

 Below is the result of the cleaning process for each variable names conserved